-'Unhealthy' changes in gut microbes benefit pregnant womenAugust 2nd, 2012 in Medical research /
+'Unhealthy' changes in gut microbes benefit pregnant womenAugust 2, 2012 in Medicine & Health / Medical research

 The composition of microbes in the gut changes dramatically during pregnancy, according to a study published by Cell Press in the August 3rd issue of the journal Cell.
 Although these changes are associated with metabolic disease under most circumstances, they could be beneficial in pregnant women.

 "This is the first in-depth characterization of the gut microbiota associated with pregnancy," says senior study author Ruth Ley of Cornell University.
 "The findings suggest that our bodies have coevolved with the microbiota and may actually be using them as a toolto help alter the mother's metabolism to support the growth of the fetus."

 In nonpregnant animals, changes to gut microbe composition can cause symptoms of metabolic syndrome, including weight gain, abnormal glucose metabolism, and inflammationan immune response that normally protects the body but can cause health problems.
 These symptoms also appear during pregnancy, but the underlying causes have been unclear, and few studies have examined the potential link to gut microbiota during pregnancy.

 To address this question, Ley and her team obtained stool samples from 91 pregnant women.
 They found that gut microbes changed in composition from the first trimester to the third trimester, becoming less "normal" and less diverse over time.
 Health-boosting bacteria decreased in abundance, while disease-related bacteria increased in number.
 In addition, signs of inflammation increased over the course of the pregnancy.
 "The changes in gut microbes were not related to diet, so we think the immune system or hormones play a role," Ley says.